dmitriilezine/AzureSecureAdministration/DeployAzureKeyVaults.md

 ### Deploy "Secrets AKV" into its own RG.
 This AKV will be used to store deployment secrets.
 #### Key Vault name and Resource Group will be used in later deployments.
+Run the follwing PowerShell from the CloudShell to create the key vault in target subscription.

 ```
 # Create Azure Key Vault to be used for secrets.
 Update with appropriate names for your design